2015 Tianjin explosions: Cause

-Ammonium nitrate, which is predominantly used as an agricultural fertilizer, oxidizing agent in explosive compositions, and in manufacturing of other chemicals, has been inculpated in a number of other fatal industrial explosions.
+Ammonium nitrate, which is predominantly used as an agricultural fertilizer, oxidizing agent in explosive compositions, and in manufacturing of other chemicals, has been the cause of a number of other fatal industrial explosions.
 A fire department spokesman confirmed that firefighters had used water in combating the initial fire, which may have led to water being sprayed on calcium carbide, releasing the highly flammable gas acetylene.
 This would have provided the fuel source for reaction with the oxidizer, ammonium nitrate, thus triggering its detonation more readily.

 Pollution

 At least 700 tonnes of highly toxic sodium cyanide was stored at the site – 70 times the legal limit.
 Sodium cyanide leakage was reported in the sewer.
 On 13 August, sulphur dioxide, carbon monoxide and nitrogen oxides, all of which are toxic, were detected within 500 m of the origin of the explosion, but the levels conformed with the national standards.
 Gases were undetectable 2 km from the site during initial testing on 14 August.

 When the first rains after the initial explosions arrived on 18 August, white chemical foam covered the streets.
 Citizens complained of burning sensations and rashes on sensitive skin regions after coming into contact with rain droplets.
 However, meteorologists and health experts sought to reassure the public that the rain was not directly harmful to health, whilst the Environment Protection Board advised against exposure to the rain due to traces of cyanide dust reacting with water.